finbourne/lusid-sdk-python-preview/sdk/docs/InstrumentsApi.md

 identifier_type = 'identifier_type_example' # str | The identifier type of the instrument, e.g., \"Figi\"
 identifier = 'identifier_example' # str | The identifier of the instrument to delete properties from. property_keys = ['property_keys_example'] # list[str] | The property keys of the properties to be deleted from the instrument.
 Only properties in the  Finbourne.Entities.PropertyDomain.Instrument domain can be supplied. effective_at = 'effective_at_example' # str | The effective date to delete the properties from.
-Note that this is only valid to set if the properties being deleted  are defined to be Finbourne.Entities.PropertyLifeTime.TimeVariant, otherwise this value must not be set. (optional)
+Note that this is only valid to set if the properties being deleted  are defined to be Finbourne.WebApi.Interface.Dto.PropertyLifeTime.TimeVariant, otherwise this value must not be set. (optional)

 try:
     # [EXPERIMENTAL] Delete properties from an instrument